kwabenamarmo/Kwabenamarmodev/README.md

 I have pursued formal education in computer science or related fields.
 My educational background has equipped me with a solid foundation in programming and problem-solving skills.

 ## Contact Information
 You can reach me via the following channels:

+- Twitter : @kwabena_marmo
+- Instagram : @kwabenamarmo
+- Linkedin : Daniel Kwabena Marmo
 Feel free to reach out if you have any questions or if you'd like to discuss potential collaborations.

 # Thank you for taking the time to review my README.
 I look forward to connecting with you!